DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 12.md

 sidebar_position: 12
 ---

-Now, let's store Knights in our contract using the storage we created earlier.
+Now, let's store Knights in our contract in the storage we created in lesson 8.

-For that we will create a function and call the `storedCountries` and store the `Country` resource to it.
-Let’s create.
+For that we will create a function and call the dictionary and store the `KnightNFT` resource to it.
+Let’s see the below code, how we are storing `Country` resource.

 ```jsx
 access(all) contract HellWorld {